dukeboard/kevoree-modeling-framework/README.md

 Kevoree Modeling
 =======

-The increasing use of Model@Runtime requires rich and efficient modeling frameworks.
+The increasing use of Model@Runtime calls for rich and efficient modeling frameworks.
-KMF is developed to provide efficient modeling frameworks to edit, compose and synchronize models on Java and JavaScript Virtual Machines.
+The Kevoree Modeling Framework(KMF) is developed to provide efficient domain-specific modeling frameworks to author, compose and synchronize models on Java and JavaScript Virtual Machines.

 > Free the code from models !

 ### Why a new framework?

-KMF was originally developped to support the Kevoree platform.
+KMF has originally been developped to support the Kevoree Model@Run.time platform.
-After years of developing Model@Run.time platforms we have now a strong expertise on runtime needed tools for models manipulation, distribution, synchronization...
-KMF is a generalisation of this expertise in a generic modeling framework.
-Based on a cross-compiled tools chain for JS and JVM platform from a domain metamodel, it also offers models efficient operators tuned for Runtime usage.
-It generate for you a powerful API for server-side storage but as well for building a presentation layer in a simple browser.
-In short, KMF generate business specific API and Tools from a metamodel, ready for distributed modeling activities.
+After years of development for this platform, we have now acquired a strong expertise on tools needed for authoring, ditribution and synchronization of models.
+KMF is a generalisation of this expertise in an open and generic tool.
+From any domain-specific meta-model, KMF creates a specific modeling environmnent natively supplied with modeling operators compiled for JVM and JS and tuned for an efficient use at Runtime.
+It can be used simply host the configuration of a Software, rationalize and store data or help in the management of complex distributed Software systems.
+To this end, it offers the same powerful API in plain Java, and JavaScript, to ease the development of, for instance, a server-side storage in Java and its  presentation layer in a simple browser.
+In short, KMF generates business specific API and Tools from a metamodel, ready for distributed modeling activities.

-> KMF is framework dedicated for runtime usages
+> KMF helps you creating modeling frameworks dedicated for runtime usages

 ### Features

-KMF give you runtime oriented features such as:
+KMF supplies runtime-oriented features such as:
 ```
 most important feature, a very simple and comprehensive API
 ```